instantiator/presence/docs/gha/format-and-post-with-gha.md

 #### 2. Craft the JSON configuration _(better control of your secrets)_

-This is the approach shown in: [`on-push-test-actions.yml`](https://github.com/instantiator/presence/blob/main/.github/workflows/on-push-test-actions.yml)

 Provide a single `config` input containing a JSON dictionary of all configuration.

+This is a little more complex, but allows you much better control of which information is passed to the action.

 ```yaml
 with: